© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted medieval site adjoining Castle Camps is a scheduled monument protected by Historic England under reference 1006894.
 View the official record →

-The deserted medieval site adjoining Castle Camps is a settlement remains located in Cambridgeshire that represents the archaeological evidence of medieval habitation subsequently abandoned.
+The deserted medieval site adjoining Castle Camps is a settlement remains located in Cambridgeshire that represents the abandonment of a once-inhabited community, likely dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006894.

 Deserted medieval site adjoining Castle Camps is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006894.